Hyper-Dragon/ChessStats/README.md

 ## Usage
 ChessStats is a console app used to retrieve monthly play time, ratings and top openings for any chessdotcom user.
 Note that variant game types are not included in the stats (displayed as 'X' during game retrieval) and unrated game ('NR') information is time only.

-The version 0.4 update included CAPS averages broken down by time control.
+The _version 0.4_ update included CAPS averages broken down by time control.
 These are available for games that have been analysed on the chess.com website (games with no analysis are marked with '-' on ingest).

-Version 0.5 is a major release feature numerous improvements over v0.4 including:
+_Version 0.5_ is a major release with numerous improvements over v0.4 including:

-* Output files written to a reporting directory per-user containing *HTML Report
+  * Output files written to a reporting directory per-user containing
-  *Original Report
+  * Full (self-contained) HTML Report
+  * The original text report
-  *Full PGN files (all games) for each time control *CAPs Data in a TSV for spreadsheet import
+  * Full PGN files (all games) for each time control
+  * CAPs Data in TSV format for easy spreadsheet import
-* Refresh data option
+* A refresh data option (for each user in the reporting directory)
-* Cache for previously retrieved game and CAPS Data
+* Caching for previously retrieved game and CAPs Data
 * Error handling improvements
 * Several minor display fixes